 Migrating from open source Istio 1.8 or 1.9 to Anthos Service Mesh 1.9.8.
 If you have an earlier version of Istio, you must upgrade first before migrating to Anthos Service Mesh.
 If you need to upgrade, go to the Upgrade Istio page in the applicable version of Istio.
 Note that Upgrading Istio across more than one minor version (e.g., 1.6.x to 1.8.x) in one step is not officially tested or recommended.
 Be sure to review Preparing to migrate from Istio to plan your migration.

 Not all features are available for a service mesh with clusters in different projects.
-In particular, the Anthos Service Mesh dashboards in the Cloud Console currently aren't available.
+In particular, the Anthos Service Mesh dashboards in the Google Cloud console currently aren't available.
 However, you can still view logs in Cloud Logging and metrics in Cloud Monitoring for each project.

 Before you begin